 7. Have Clear Timelines & Expectations

-Knowing up front what the process will look like will save you a ton of stress.
+Knowing up front what the design process will look like will save you a ton of stress.
+Agency and freelance designers must have good project management skills.
 Ask prospective designers what the timeline and expectations for your project are.
 If they have none, I can assure you the process will be painful.

 8. Understand Conversion